 KISS frontman Paul Stanley has once again said that it's still possible that original members Ace Frehley and Peter Criss will make guest appearances during the band's "End Of The Road" tour.

-In the two years and a half after KISS announced its farewell tour, fans wondered openly if Frehley and Criss would be involved in the trek, especially considering the apparent recent goodwill between Stanley and Simmons and Frehley.
+In the two and a half years after KISS announced its farewell tour, fans have wondered openly if Frehley and Criss would be involved in the trek, especially considering the apparent recent goodwill between Stanley and Gene Simmons and Frehley.
 Ace's latest collection of original material, "Spaceman" — a title suggested by Simmons himself — features two songs the pair wrote together, and the duo completed a joint summer 2018 tour of Australia, after which Frehley fired his solo backing band and hired Simmons's.

 Asked in a recent interview with Brazil's "Inside With Paulo Baron" if there is a chance Frehley and Criss will take part in any of the shows on "End Of The Road", Stanley said (as transcribed by BLABBERMOUTH.NET): "Anything is possible.
 I don't rule anything out.
 I have to say that we wouldn't be here today if not for our past.
 If Peter and Ace hadn't been there at the beginning, we wouldn't be here today.
 But I will also say that if Peter and Ace had stayed with the band, we also wouldn't be here today.
 So you have to put it into some sort of balance and perspective."

 Paul continued: "If there is a way to include them in celebrating the final tour, yeah, I'm open to it.
 It has to make sense and it has to feel right, because the band has existed far, far, far too long without them to let anybody spoil this or make it less than it should be.
 If there's no joy in it, I'm not interested."